MeltwaterArchive/storyplayer/v2/learn/index.md

 New to Storyplayer?
 Our handy guides will get you up and running as quickly as possible!

+## Dive Straight In

+Want to see Storyplayer in action?
+Dive straight into our [Worked Examples](worked-examples/index.html).
+Each example is a complete test suite for an open-source application, and includes a step-by-step guide explaining how the test suite was built.

+## Step By Step Guides

+We've written several step-by-step guides to help you learn how to use Storyplayer.

 * Our [Getting Setup Guide](getting-setup/index.html) will show you how to setup your computer so that Storyplayer can run on it.
 * Our [Fundamentals Of Storyplayer Guide](fundamentals/index.html) will show you the basics that you need to start using Storyplayer in your projects:
   * how to add Storyplayer to your `composer.json` file,